StarArawn/bevy_tiled/README.md

 ## WASM and bevy_webgl2

+## TODO see if web still works? :/

 Use `default-features=false, features=["web"]` in your project's `Cargo.toml`.
 Tiled maps using Zstd compression are not supported.

 ## Top-needed features